svats2k/mlserve/README.md

 # PyTorch model serving experiments

-As a precursor to writing a blog, I would like to document the development of various deployments options for Pytorch model which generates a feature vector based on a resnet-18 model.
+As a precursor to writing a blog, I would like to document the development of various deployments options for a Pytorch model which generates a feature vector based on a resnet-18 model.

 The following options are being experimented on: